NRCan/geo_sim_processing/README.md

 python sherbend.py -dl Road=3,Lake=5,River=0 in_file.gpkg out_file.gpkh

    - Simplify each feature of the Road, Lake and River layers of the input file with a diameter of 3 for the Road layer, 5 for the Lake layer  and do no simplify for the River layer features but use them for topology constraints; finally create the output file out_file.gpkg

+## Comparison with other tool

+Compared to the well known Douglas-Peucker, Sherbend algorithm will alwaystry to remove unnecessary bends (line details) based on a bend diameter.
+Whereas Douglas-Peucker will always try to preserve the maximum number of line details (line definition) with the minimum number of vertices.

 ## How it works